 The IFC Performance Standard 3: Resource Efficiency and Pollution Prevention refers to World Bank Group's EHS Guidelines.
-The EHS General Guidelines is applicable to the Company and the project site.
+The EHS General Guidelines is applicable to the Company.
 For ease of reference, the General guidelines have been integrated with the IFC Performance Standards as applicable.